GoogleChrome/developer.chrome.com/site/en/blog/third-party-cookie-deprecation-trial/index.md

 3. Will sites be able to see which one of their partners have enrolled in the deprecation trial?
 Will they be able to limit the registration across their partners?
     * Yes, sites can see which embeds and services are relying on a deprecation trial token via the application panel in Chrome Devtools.
 See [Troubleshoot Chrome origin trials](/docs/web-platform/origin-trial-troubleshooting/) for more information.
     * Top level sites won’t be able to limit registration across their partners or the embeds and services on their page.
 Contact the partner if that is desired.
-4. How is this trial different from other trials like the User Agent Reduction origin trial?
+4. How is this trial different from other trials such as the User-Agent reduction origin trial?
     * The main way this deprecation trial is different is the new registration process that involves meeting the participation criteria and the new UI/pages in the OT console.
     * The second way this is different is that it is exclusively for third-party embedded sites to resolve the maximum amount of web compatibility issues across a number of sites/service clients.
 5. Will there be a first-party deprecation trial for third-party cookie deprecation that top level sites can enroll in to enable 3PCs for their entire site?